-Family Of Meteorologist Jessica Starr Who Committed Suicide Speaks Out
+Family Of Jessica Starr, Meteorologist Who Committed Suicide, Speaks Out

 Thirty-five-year-old meteorologist Jessica Starr was living the life of her dreams.
 She worked for Fox 2 in Detroit and was a loving wife and mother of two.
 She was beloved at the station and enjoyed the support she had from hundreds of Detroit viewers and fans.
 She seemed to have it all, which was why when she took her own life this past December, it was an unbelievable shock for everyone.
-Her family is now speaking out about what they believes happen, according to People.
+Her family is now speaking out about what they believe happened, according to People.

-In the months before her suicide, Starr had decided to undergo an eye surgery similar Lasik after wearing contacts for most of her life.
+In the months before her suicide, Starr had decided to undergo an eye surgery similar to Lasik after wearing contacts for most of her life.
 She expected it to be a simple procedure, even less invasive than Lasik.
 However, in the weeks following she realized something wasn’t right.
 She was in pain, disoriented, and couldn’t get her brain and eyes to connect.
 Upon noticing that she was losing weight, Starr’s mother Carol asked what was going on.

 “She really knew something was not right within a matter of days.
 She started to complain of incredibly dry eyes.
 She had almost no night vision.
 She had starbursts that she was seeing during the day and at night.
 She lost like, 25-26 lbs, I kept saying, ‘Are you eating?
 Are you okay?’
 She kept saying, ‘I’m not eating and I’m not sleeping, Mom.
 This is worrying me.
 I don’t think it’s going to get better.'”

 As Starr’s condition worsened, she began to withdraw from the rest of the family.
-She didn’t spend as much one on one time with her husband or two young children.
+She didn’t spend as much one-on-one time with her husband or two young children.
 Her family enlisted the help of multiple eye surgeons and therapists to help, but it was too late.

 Fans, viewers mourn after Fox 2 meteorologist Jessica Starr dies by suicide https://t.co/ka8gv6CSEw